DgxProjects29/PersonalizedKeyboard/README.md

-# PersonalizedKeyboard
+# Custom Keyboard

-A Personalized Keyboard created in Android Studio
+A Custom Keyboard created in Android Studio

 The KeyBoard Example includes: